 - Regular Risk and Control Self-Assessment process; - Outsourcing risk is monitored in accordance with the Company's OSP Framework and Outsourcing Policy.
-This includes monitoring outsourcer performance, carrying out oversight and reporting to the Outsourcing Committee and the Board of Directors; - Risk event and issue management process, root cause analysis and learning from adverse experience; - Oversight exercised by Internal Audit, Risk Management and Compliance functions; - Key person risk is mitigated by succession planning and notice periods in employment contracts, cross-training within teams; clear documentation of procedures and processes; as well as oversight of MIES; - Regular reporting at management committee and board committee level; - Technical measures such as firewalls and access restrictions have been established in order to protect systems and are periodically tested; and - A Business Continuity Plan and Disaster Recovery Plan are in place and tested annually for effectiveness.
+This includes monitoring outsourcer performance, carrying out oversight and reporting to the Outsourcing Committee and the Board of Directors; - Risk event and issue management process, root cause analysis and learning from adverse experience; - Oversight exercised by Internal Audit, Risk Management and Compliance functions; - Key person risk is mitigated by succession planning and notice periods in employment contracts, cross-training within teams; clear documentation of procedures and processes; as well as oversight of MIES; - Regular reporting at management committee and board committee level; - Technical measures such as firewalls and access restrictions have been established in order to protect systems and are periodically tested; - Pre-emptive Recovery Plan which identifies a number of scenarios specific to the Company and details potential management actions and their impacts; and - A Business Continuity Plan and Disaster Recovery Plan are in place and tested annually for effectiveness.